A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Discussion

-Therefore, to obtain a posterior on $H_0$, we place constraints on the luminosity distance $D_\text{L}$ to 3C~66B with the PPTA DR3.
+Therefore, to obtain a posterior on $H_0$, we place constraints on the luminosity distance $D_\text{L}$ to 3C~66B with the PPTA DR3 data.
 We impose a prior $\pi(D_\text{L})=\mathcal{U}(10^{-2},10^3)$~Mpc.
 We chose a prior on $\log_{10}f_\text{GW}$ as in Section~\ref{sec:results:mc}, and we chose a prior on $\log_{10}\mathcal{M}$ as in Section~\ref{sec:results:model_sel}.
 Based on the posterior on $\pi(D_\text{L})$ and Equation~\ref{eq:H0}, we obtain a posterior on $H_0$ in Figure~\ref{fig:cosmology_posteriors}.
 The values $H_0$ are shown along the bottom horizontal axis.
 The values of $\pi(D_\text{L})$ corresponding to $H_0$ based on Equation~\ref{eq:H0} and the known redshift of 3C~66B are shown along the top horizontal axis.
-Because we do not detect a gravitational wave signal, we rule out the nearest luminosity distances at which the SMBHB candidate is located.
-Our lower limits on $D_\text{L}$ determine our upper limits on $H_0$.
-Our choice of $\pi(D_\text{L})$ is presented as the toy model, which is why we do not currently report the $95\%$ credible upper-limit value for $H_0$.
-Overall, we find that the PTA constraints on $H_0$ based on our targeted search for the SMBHB at 3C~66B are not competitive with those of the state-of-the-art cosmological experiments.
-However, a detection of CGWs from an SMBHB in the targeted search, especially with the resolved pulsar term, may prove to be useful.
+Assuming that the EM model is correct, since we do not detect a GW signal, we rule out the nearest luminosity distances.
+This, in turn, limits the highest values of $H_0$.
+We find that the PTA constraints on $H_0$ based on the targeted search generally recover the prior, other than the largest values of $H_0$.
+Our choice of $\pi(D_\text{L})$ is presented as a toy model, which is why we do not currently report the $95\%$ credible upper-limit value for $H_0$.
+Because we do not claim any detection of a CGW signal from 3C~66B, we emphasize that these constraints are subject to the validity of the CGW model, where 3C~66B is a true SMBHB.
+In other words, the EM model for 3C 66B must be correct in order for the constraints to be meaningful.
+Nevertheless, a strong detection of a CGW from an SMBHB in a targeted search, especially with the resolved pulsar term, may prove to be useful in constraining $H_0$, and investigations into this matter are underway.